ITE Career Cluster-Based Curriculum Framework

 Life Skills Modules

-These elective modules will allow students to broaden and deepen their field of study.
-Students should select the modules that match their interest and learning ability.
-Students are required to obtain a minimum number of credits from elective modules
+These modules allow students to broaden and deepen their field of study.
+Students are required to complete a minimum number of elective credits for certification, choosing from a range of options communicated by their College that match their interests and learning needs.

 Module Exemption